 EUGENE KINGMAN ARTWORK

-NATIONAL GEOGRAPHIC – Click on this link to read a fascinating article and view 13 of Eugene Kingman’s oil paintings in this 1937 issue of National Geographic Magazine, featuring both Yosemite and Crater Lake National Parks.
+NATIONAL GEOGRAPHIC – A fascinating article and 13 images of Eugene Kingman’s oil paintings in this 1937 issue of National Geographic Magazine, featuring both Yosemite and Crater Lake National Parks.

 NEW YORK TIMES MURAL - A special mural which Eugene Kingman painted in 1948 and was displayed in the New York Times lobby for a number of years, has been donated and shipped to the Joslyn Castle in Omaha Nebraska.
 A front page article was published in the Omaha World Herald.